Working Effectively with Unit Tests by Jay Fields

 • Inline setup is better that referencing a variable

-• Data builders is better than globally-defined object with default values (Object Mother)
+• Data builders are better than globally defined objects with default values (Object Mother)

 Readability